jchai002/choir-justice-supplies/fr/en/ooma-office-feature-summary.markdown

 ### Ring groups

 Ring groups can help to route your calls by department or function.
 Phones can ring simultaneously or one at a time, and you can choose where the call goes next if no one in the ring group answers.
 [Learn more](/fr/en/ring-groups).

+### Conference server

+The conference server is able to host up to ten simultaneous conference rooms that can accommodate a maximum of ten participants each.
+[Learn more](/fr/en/conference-server).

+### Virtual fax

+Users can send faxes electronically using the Ooma Office web portal, and receive faxes to their own personal fax number as email attachments with virtual fax.
+[Learn more](/fr/en/virtual-fax).

 ### Music on Hold